gridlocdev/rot13-cipher/README.md

 # ROT13 Cipher Script Overview

-This script is a basic obfuscation algorithm, returning a string that has each character 13 letters up from the original string.
+This script is a basic obfuscation algorithm, following the ROT-13 (Rotate 13 letters) key-value translation.
+The end result returns a string that has each character 13 letters up or down the alphabet from the original string.

 ## Project Structure